WMD-group/SMACT/README.md

 is also helpful, including a good model for docstrings.
 Please use comments liberally when adding nontrivial features, and take the chance to clean up other people's code while looking at it.

+Although the project is based in Python 2.7.x, please use new-style classes and string formatting; as well as enjoying their elegance and power, this will make it much easier to port to Python 3 if this is ever desired.

 Testing modules should be pass/fail and wrapped into **tests/test.py**.
 Tests need to be run from the main directory (i.e. with `python tests/test.py`).